SC-Networks/evalanche-soap-api-connector/docs/form.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the form by an external id
+Retrieve a form by its external id

 ```